 Sabey then filed a petition for writ of traditional and administrative mandamus under California Code of Civil Procedure §§ 1085 and 1094.6.
 Sabey contended that his rights to due process and a fair hearing were violated by the City's use of two partners from the same law firm, Liebert Cassidy Whitmore ("LCW"), to provide legal services in connection with his matter.
-More specifically, he objected to one attorney from LCW serving as an advocate before the arbitrator and, with a due process wall between them, another attorney from LCW advising the City Council in connection with the appeal of the arbitrator's decision.
+More specifically, he objected to one attorney from LCW serving as an advocate before the arbitrator and another attorney from LCW advising the City Council in connection with the appeal of the arbitrator's decision.
+This objection was raised despite the fact that the firm had erected a due process wall between the attorneys.